helidon-io/helidon-examples/examples/packaging/README.md

 ```
 This will create `target/appplication-se-jlink.zip` just like we did with the `zip` command.

-## Native Image

-GraalVM Native Image is not supported in Helidon 27.
-Use the thin jar or jlink image described above.

 ## Fat Jar

 Fat jars are application jars that contain your application code plus all of its runtime dependencies.